CompuTec/computec-docs/docs/processforce/administrator-guide/installation/first-installation/extension.md

     ![Login](./media/extension/login.webp)

-3. Click the Import button and browse to the path with the extension installation file:
+3. Click the "Import" button and browse to the path with the extension installation file:

     ![Import add-on](./media/extension/import-add-on.webp)